-- A. All development within the Tahoe Region is required by federal and State law to comply with the Tahoe Regional Planning Compact (Public Law 96-551), Regional Plan, Code of Ordinances, and other provisions of TRPA. - B. No Area Plan may limit TRPA's responsibility to enforce the Tahoe Regional Planning Compact, Regional Plan, TRPA Code of Ordinances, or other plan or regulation adopted by TRPA. - C. All regulations of the TRPA Code of Ordinances shall remain in effect unless super-seded by the provisions of this Area Plan.
+- A. -All development within the Tahoe Region is required by federal and State law to comply with the Tahoe Regional Planning Compact (Public Law 96-551), Regional Plan, Code of Ordinances, and other provisions of TRPA. - B.-No Area Plan may limit TRPA's responsibility to enforce the Tahoe Regional Planning Compact, Regional Plan, TRPA Code of Ordinances, or other plan or regulation adopted by TRPA.

+C.B.
+All regulations of the TRPA Code of Ordinances shall remain in effect unless superseded by the provisions of this Area Plan.
 This document supersedes Chapter 36, Design Standards, of the TRPA Code of Ordinances in the Mixed Use Subdistricts.
-This document supersedes Chapter 34, Driveway and Parking Standards and Chapter 38, Signs, of the TRPA Code of Ordinances in the entire Plan area. - D. In order to retain long-standing development standards for areas that were within Community Plans prior to adoption of the Area Plan and are not included in the Town
+This document supersedes Chapter 34, Driveway and Parking Standards and Chapter 38, Signs, of the TRPA Code of Ordinances in the entire Plan area.
+The Shorezone of Lake Tahoe is regulated by Chapters 80 through 86 of the TRPA Code of Ordinances.
+Placer County Code, Chapter 12, Article 12.32 "Lake Tahoe Shorezone" shall also be

-Center Overlay District, provisions of the TRPA Code of Ordinances that apply to Community Plans and Community Plan Areas shall continue to apply.

-- 1. Exceptions to this standard are as follows: - a.
+- applicable.
+Additional Shorezone standards for certain zoning subdistricts are outlined in Chapter 2 of these Area Plan Regulations. - D.C.
+In order to retain long-standing development standards for areas that were within Community Plans prior to adoption of the Area Plan and are not included in the Town Center Overlay District, provisions of the TRPA Code of Ordinances that apply to Community Plans and Community Plan Areas shall continue to apply. - 1.
+Exceptions to this standard are as follows: - a.
 Chapter 11, Plan Area Statements and Plan Area Maps and Chapter 12, Community Plans, of the TRPA Code of Ordinances do not apply to adopted Area Plans; and - b.
-When standards for Town Centers address the same topic as a TRPA standard for Community Plans, the standards for Town Centers shall apply within the Town Center Overlay District. - Zoning subdistricts where TRPA Code of Ordinances Community Plan standards apply are as follows: - a.
-The former Tahoe City Community Plan includes all subdistricts within the Tahoe City Town Center plus the Fairway Service Subdistrict - The former Kings Beach Community Plan includes all subdistricts within the Kings Beach Town Center. - The former North Stateline Community Plan includes the MU-TOR (Mixed-Use - Tourist) Subdistrict within the North Stateline Town Center. - d.
-The former Tahoe Vista Community Plan includes the MU-CCW (Mixed Use - Community Center West), MU-CCE (Mixed-Use - Community Center East), MU-GW (Mixed Use - Gateway West), and MU-GE (Mixed Use - Gateway East) Subdistricts. - e.
+When standards for Town Centers address the same topic as a TRPA standard for Community Plans, the standards for Town Centers shall apply within the Town Center Overlay District. - 2.
+Zoning subdistricts where TRPA Code of Ordinances Community Plan standards apply are as follows: - The former Tahoe City Community Plan includes all subdistricts within the Tahoe City Town Center plus the Fairway Service Subdistrict. - b.
+The former Kings Beach Community Plan includes all subdistricts within the Kings Beach Town Center. - The former North Stateline Community Plan includes the MU-TOR (Mixed-Use - Tourist) Subdistrict within the North Stateline Town Center. - d.
+The former Tahoe Vista Community Plan includes the MU-CCW (Mixed Use Community Center West), MU-CCE (Mixed-Use Community Center East), MU-GW (Mixed Use Gateway West), and MU-GE (Mixed Use Gateway East) Subdistricts. - e.
 The former Carnelian Bay Community Plan includes the MU-NC (Mixed-Use Neighborhood Commercial) Subdistrict. - f.
-The former Kings Beach Industrial Community Plan includes the Kings Beach Industrial Subdistrict. - E. The Placer County Code applies to the area within a conforming Area Plan to the extent that a provision is not in conflict with the TRPA Code of Ordinances or this document. - In case of conflicts between the provisions of this Area Plan and other TRPA Code of Ordinances provisions, the most restrictive provision applies.
-In all other cases, the Area Plan provisions apply. - F. Upon adoption, the provisions of the Area Plan will supersede the six Community Plans and 51 Plan Area Statements that were previously adopted by Placer County and TRPA for the area.
-It will also replace two previously adopted Placer County General Plans. - G. Upon adoption, the provisions of the Area Plan will supersede the Placer County Standards and Guidelines for Signage, Parking, and Design that were previously adopted as substitute standards for certain areas by Placer County and TRPA.
+The former Kings Beach Industrial Community Plan includes the Kings Beach Industrial Subdistrict. - E.D.
+The Placer County Code applies to the area within a conforming Area Plan to the extent that a provision is not in conflict with the TRPA Code of Ordinances or this document. - F.E.
+In case of conflicts between the provisions of this Area Plan and other TRPA Code of Ordinances provisions, the most restrictive provision applies.
+In all other cases, the Area Plan provisions apply. - G.F.
+Upon adoption, the provisions of the Area Plan will supersede the six Community Plans and 51 Plan Area Statements that were previously adopted by Placer County and TRPA for the area.
+It will also replace two previously adopted Placer County General Plans.

+H.G.
+Upon adoption, the provisions of the Area Plan will supersede the Placer County Standards and Guidelines for Signage, Parking, and Design that were previously adopted as substitute standards for certain areas by Placer County and TRPA.